 Moseying down to the bar and lounge area during your flight, you can either perch to stand at the central cocktail bar, or at one of several bar height tables or shelves.
 You’ll find seating areas on both sides of the bar (complete with seat belts, which you’ll need to fasten if unexpected turbulence hits).
 These can be handy for making use of the Emirates inflight WiFi during your visit.

-A large TV screen and refreshment shelf is located at the back of the bar.
+A large TV screen and refreshment shelf are located at the back of the bar.

 Emirates A380 bar and lounge menu and refreshments